More opportunities with multilingualism

 In the past, Frisian primary schools often faced either a bi- or a trilingual reality with Frisian, Dutch and English.
 Nowadays, however, an increasing number of migrant languages are present in the class room.
 Primary schools are searching for new techniques to deal with and make use of this multilingualism.
 Teachers don't want to ignore migrant languages, but find it difficult to sufficiently appreciate and use them.
 In addition, teachers would like to combine languages in their teaching, as opposed to teaching each language separately: academic research suggests that such an approach may well have better results.

-De Flambou, De Tille, Papillio, OBS De Twa Fjilden, OBS De Trije Doarpen, OBS De Eestroom, CBS Koningin Wilhelminaschool, OBS De Wynwizer, AFUK , RuG, Universiteit Gent / steunpunt diversiteit, Cedin, European Center for Modern Languages (ECML), Universiteit Utrecht, SLO, OBS De Barte, PROLOOG, FURORE, Stichting ROOBOL, EP Nuffic, Provincie Friesland, Rutu Foundation, OBS De Jasker, OBS De Balkwar, OBS De Tsjelke
+Collaboration with: De Flambou, De Tille, Papillio, OBS De Twa Fjilden, OBS De Trije Doarpen, OBS De Eestroom, CBS Koningin Wilhelminaschool, OBS De Wynwizer, AFUK, RuG, Universiteit Gent / steunpunt diversiteit, Cedin, European Center for Modern Languages (ECML), Universiteit Utrecht, SLO, OBS De Barte, PROLOOG, FURORE, Stichting ROOBOL, EP Nuffic, Provincie Friesland, Rutu Foundation, OBS De Jasker, OBS De Balkwar, OBS De Tsjelke

 The goals of the 3M-project are to develop, experiment with, and evaluate new approaches and didactic tools for multilingual education.
 Academic research has provided validated approaches: these will have to be extended, combined and tailored to the needs of individual schools.
 A consortium intends to stimulate multilingual primary education, not only in Frisia, but in the whole of the Netherlands